MariamaMusa/Bakery-Business-Database/README.md

   Cover: context → problem → approach → outcome.
   Read it out loud.
 If it sounds like a form - rewrite it.

-  WHAT GOOD LOOKS LIKE:
-  "A mid-size retail business was seeing inconsistent revenue across its regional stores but couldn't identify the root cause.
-This project explored 18 months of transaction data across five regions to determine whether underperformance was driven by sales volume, pricing, or return rates.
-The analysis revealed that one region's gap was almost entirely explained by an unusually high return rate on a single product category - a finding invisible in the company's top-level reporting."

-  WHAT TO AVOID:
-  "This project analyzes sales data to find trends and insights."
-  (Too vague.
-Could describe 10,000 projects.
-Describes none of them.)
--->

 **Context:** [The business, research, or personal situation that motivated this project.]